Andy Wilkins

 Andrew Robert Wilkins (born September 13, 1988) is an American former professional baseball first baseman.
-He has played in Major League Baseball (MLB) for the Chicago White Sox and the Milwaukee Brewers.
+He played in Major League Baseball (MLB) for the Chicago White Sox and Milwaukee Brewers.

 Amateur career

 Wilkins graduated from Broken Arrow Senior High in Broken Arrow, Oklahoma in 2007.
 During his senior season, he batted .538 with 18 doubles, a triple and 12 home runs.
 He drove in 53 runs with a .635 on-base percentage and slugged 1.017.
 Wilkins was twice named to the Oklahoma All-State team, as well as the Louisville Slugger High School All-American team.
 He was selected by the Texas Rangers in the 25th round of the 2007 Major League Baseball Draft.
 He did not sign and decided to attend the University of Arkansas the following year.

 While playing for the Razorbacks, Wilkins lettered three times and helped lead the team to the 2009 College World Series, while being named to the all-tournament team and the Norman Regional's Most Outstanding Player.
 The summer before his junior year, he was named to the USA National Collegiate Baseball team.
 Later that summer, he also played with the Yarmouth-Dennis Red Sox of the Cape Cod League, where he led the team with 5 home runs and 26 runs batted in.